My Plantiful Cooking

 Jump to Recipe

-This Chinese eggplant stir-fry features juicy pan-fried eggplant cooked in a flavorful and rich sauce.
-A simple meatless side dish that is easy to prepare and ready in 30 minutes.
-Even veggie haters will love this dish!
+This Chinese eggplant stir-fry features silky, pan-fried eggplant coated in a rich, umami garlic sauce.
+A simple vegetable side dish that is simple to prepare, delicious, and ready in 30 minutes!

 A plate of eggplant stir-fry served with chopsticks with sesame seeds, green onion, and rice beside.